artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 = Features =
 * You can require the NIF/CIF/NIE field in billing form.
 * You can require the NIF/CIF/NIE field in shipping form.
+* You can customize the priority (position) of the field.
 * You can validate the NIF/CIF/NIE field.
 * You can validate the VIES VAT number field to exempt the taxes.
+* You can validate the EORI field to prevent the sale if a valid number is not entered.
+* You can select the country(ies) where the EORI field will be validated.
+* You can customize the label and placeholder of the NIF/CIF/NIE, VIES VAT number or EORI field.
-* You can customize the NIF/CIF/NIE or VIES VAT number field label and placeholder.
+* You can customize the error message of the field NIF/CIF/NIE, VIES VAT number or EORI.
 * Add and require phone and email fields in shipping form.
 * You can remove the phone and email fields from the default address.
+* You can display and customize an error message for the billing form using the `apg_nif_display_error_message` and `apg_nif_error_message` filters.
 * 100% compatible with [WooCommerce PDF Invoices & Packing Slips](https://es.wordpress.org/plugins/woocommerce-pdf-invoices-packing-slips/).
 * 100% compatible with [WPML](https://wpml.org/?aid=80296&affiliate_key=m66Ss5ps0xoS).